Toulouse-Lautrec Montmartre: How to Capture the Spirit

 Point 10: 19, 19 bis and 21 Rue Pierre Fontaine

-19, 19 bis and 21 Rue Pierre Fontaine — which I have gathered together as point 10 on this walk — are the three adjacent apartments where Henri de Toulouse-Lautrec stayed during his most creative period.
+19, 19 bis and 21 Rue Pierre Fontaine—which I have gathered together as point 10—are the three adjacent apartments where Henri de Toulouse-Lautrec stayed during his most creative period.

 His greatest work was produced whilst he stayed in these apartments